HubTou/PyLists4C/DOC.md

 ```C
 extern ELEMENT listGet(LIST* pList, long n);
 ```
-N can be a positive or negative index.
+*n* can be a positive or negative index.

 NUll will be returned if the index requested is out of the LIST.